Doluprane/foundryvtt-login-pages/README.md

 ![Dungeons & Dragons](_samples/d&d-rendered.png)
 ![The Witcher](_samples/the-witcher-rendered.png)

+# Requirements
+* A minimal resolution of 870px by 500px (shouldn't be an issue as Foundry requires 1024px by 700px to work).
+* An access to your Foundry instance to modify files.

+# Deployment

 # Credits
 ### *I don't own any logos or backgrounds shown here.
 I will remove them if I violate any laws and/or intellectual property.
 Ask me in the [Issues](https://github.com/Doluprane/foundryvtt-login-pages/issues) tab of the project.*
 * Vaesen